-With the aim to actually cut drying time in much more than half, we were sceptical.
+Claiming to cut drying time in more than half, we were sceptical.
 We’ve seen dryers with engines formulated by the fastest cars in the world, and super-turbo tools offering over 1800 watts of power, but did the Dyson go one step further?
-“It beats them all”, reveals Sam.
-“I usually leave my hair to air dry while I do my make-up, then blast it off before blow drying it with a round brush.
+One Grazia Writer state, 'It beats them all.
+I usually leave my hair to air dry while I do my make-up, then blast it off before blow drying it with a round brush.
 The whole process, which usually takes me 12 minutes (yes, I’ve timed it) took a miraculous four.
-Pretty impressive, I know.”
+Pretty impressive, I know.'

 Our rating: 10/10